harvestcore/upgote/doc/architecture-workflows.md

 # Architecture workflows

-> This document defines all the workflows and scenarios between all the different parts of this software.
+> This document defines all the different modules, workflows and scenarios between all the parts of this software.
 > Please note that this is a living document and it will be updated along the development of HarvestCCode.

 ## API